domkirke/acids-dataset/README.md

 # acids-dataset

 `acids-dataset` is a preprocessing package for audio data and metadata, mostly used by [RAVE](http://github.com/acids-ircam/RAVE) and [AFTER](http://github.com/acids-ircam/AFTER) but opened for custom use.
 Built open [lmdb](https://openldap.org/), it leverages the pre-processing step of data parsing required by audio generative models to extract metadata and audio features that can be accessed and used during training.
+It brings :
+- Conveninent pre-processing pipelines allowing to easily select / discard files, extract metadata with features of from filenames, and metadata hashing
+- Data augmentations tailored for audio with probablities
+- Powerful data loaders for supervised / self-supervised learning with additional features (balancing, positive / negative examples, curriculum learning)

-## Installation
+# Installation
 To install acids-dataset, just install it through pip.

 ```bash
 pip install acids-dataset
 ```

-## Usage with command line
+# Usage

-### Preprocessing
+## Preprocessing

 `acids-dataset` is available as a command-line tool to easily pre-process a dataset path.
 For example, simply parse a dataset for [after](http://github.com/acids-ircam/AFTER) with
 ```bash
 acids-dataset preprocess --path /path/to/your/dataset --out /target/path/for/preprocessed --config after